 When one child is sick or has a disability, this can have an impact on the emotional, behavioral, and physical well-being of healthy siblings.2

 Younger children may not understand why their sister or brother is getting so much attention or why the family cannot take part in certain activities anymore.
-To help siblings understand what is happening, some hospitals offer programs that focus on age-appropriate education.2 These programs can help children better understand LGS and what it means for their family.
+To help siblings understand what is happening, some organizations offer resources that provide age-appropriate education.2 These resources can help children better understand LGS and what it means for their family.

 It is important to take time out for all the children, so some do not feel as if they are being neglected for the needs of one.
 Remember to celebrate birthdays and make each child feel special.